 In our example, we use the Jira system field “Priority.”
 However, you can generate such reports using your custom fields for severity and/or priority levels.

-Check the following step by step KPI configuration using the Performance Objectives dashboard gadget:
+Review the following step-by-step KPI configuration employing the Performance Objectives dashboard gadget:

-Step 2: Select ‘Formula’ for the metric type.
+Step 2: Opt for the ‘Formula’ metric type when configuring the metric.

-Step 3: Add 2 parameters for the Formula.
+Step 3: Progress to add two parameters essential for the Formula’s computation.

-Step 5: To show the data per month on the x-axis, switch the ‘Created’ date field granularity from ‘Week’ to ‘Month’ for the ‘Display by’ option.
+Step 5: To display the data per month on the x-axis, adjust the granularity of the ‘Created’ date field from ‘Week’ to ‘Month’ within the ‘Display by’ option.

 Step 6: Group data by ‘Components’.

-Step 7: Switch on Target section and keep ‘Fixed’ tab selected.
+Step 7: Activate the Target section and ensure that the ‘Fixed’ tab remains selected.